- 15 Oct, 2018

 In this workshop, Jake will rapidly lead you through all five stages of the Design Sprint process, teaching how the various steps fit together and why and how they work.
 You’ll learn tips and tricks for facilitating a Design Sprint (whether it’s your first or 101st) and for incorporating these techniques into normal meetings.
+This is a popular event so we’ve allowed for a maximum of 100 places, there’ll be a fair few of us in the room so it’ll be lively.

 You will learn